jolylai/docs/content/install/ubuntu.md

 ---
-title: "Ubuntu"
+title: 'Ubuntu'
-date: "2018-10-01"
+date: '2018-10-01'
-meta_title: "How to install & setup Ghost on Ubuntu 16.04 + 18.04"
+meta_title: 'How to install & setup Ghost on Ubuntu 16.04 + 18.04'
-meta_description: "A full production install guide for how to install the Ghost professional publishing platform on a production server running Ubuntu 16.04 or 18.04."
+meta_description: 'A full production install guide for how to install the Ghost professional publishing platform on a production server running Ubuntu 16.04 or 18.04.'
 keywords:
     - setup
     - production